AronSilber/PCA-matrix-completion-on-Netflix-data-set/README.md

-# PCA-matrix-completion-on-Netflix-data-set
-Used principal component analysis matrix completion algorithm on the sparse "Netflix" dataset
+In my final assignment for my "Math for Data Science" class, I was tasked with implementing the principal component analysis matrix completion algorithm on the "Netflix" dataset.
+This algorithm takes advantage of the correlations between features to predict the missing entries in the dataset.
+What is interesting abou the dataset is that it is sparse, so the algorithm is quite impressive.